VYPE San Antonio UIL Small School Football Player of the Week

-We're three weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE San Antonio UIL Small School Football Player of the Week.
-Vote for the San Antonio area's top athletes until Monday September 21st at 8 p.m.
+We're four weeks into the 2020 Texas high school football season, so it's time to crown the latest VYPE San Antonio UIL Small School Football Player of the Week.
+Vote for the San Antonio area's top athletes until Monday September 28th at 11 p.m.

 For more sports coverage, follow Thomas (@Texan8thGen Facebook/Instagram/Twitter) and VYPE (VYPE Texas Facebook and @VYPESATX Instagram/Twitter) on social media.